ozdemirht/generative-ai/RAG0/Readme.md

 Advanced RAG introduces additional steps to ingestion and inferencing pipelines for

-- Guardrails to redact PII data, refuse in-appropriate input/output, jailbreaking, prompt injection, stay-on-the-topic, moderation (stay within brand/app guidelines), hallucination, syntax checks, etc. and transparency for actions taken.
+- Guardrails to redact PII data, to refuse in-appropriate input/output, to prevent jailbreaking, to prevent prompt injection, to keep LLM outputs on the topic, moderation (stay within brand/app guidelines), to prevent hallucination, to validate expected output syntax, etc. and to be transparent about the actions taken on input or output.
   - **PII data**: Application should not leak PII data to hosted LLM.
     Therefore, an input sanitization component will process user's input to decide whether it is ok to submit to hosted LLM.
     For instance, Microsoft Presidio can detect phone number, email, address, name, etc. PII data.